High-Strength Steel Welding: 7 Rules for Safer Welds

 Controlling Heat Input and the Heat-Affected Zone

-When you weld high-strength steel, you must tightly control heat input to limit grain growth and preserve mechanical properties.
-Compared with mild steel, you’ll use lower heat input to protect the heat-affected zone from brittleness and loss of toughness.
-If you don’t manage the thermal cycle carefully, the HAZ can degrade faster in high-strength steel than in mild steel.
-Additionally, maintaining the arc length is critical to achieving the desired heat input and weld quality.
+When you weld high-strength steel, you must control heat input to limit grain growth and protect mechanical properties.
+Compared with mild steel, high-strength steel often needs lower and more consistent heat input.
+If you don’t manage the thermal cycle, the HAZ can lose toughness or become more brittle.

 Heat Input Control